Canada Infrastructure Bank: Oversight

-The Parliamentary Budget Office (PBO) reviewed the CIB's announcements as of April 2021, and compared them with the track record of similar institutions.
-It concluded that the CIB is likely to spend only $16-billions of its $35-billion total budget over the course of its 11-year mandate.
+The Parliamentary Budget Office (PBO) reviewed the CIB's announcements as of April 2021, and compared them with the track records of similar institutions.
+It concluded that the CIB is likely to spend only $16 billion of its $35 billion total budget over the course of its 11-year mandate.

 In March 2021, the Canadian House of Commons Standing Committee on Transport, Infrastructure and Communities unanimously requested that the CIB provide the committee with "all documents detailing the bonus policies and payment of bonuses to executives and the board of directors since the bank's inception".
 The bank's 157-page response to this request did not include the details of its executive bonuses, citing "competitive and privacy considerations".
 Opposition members of the committee strongly criticized the bank for this omission.